 Coriander Seeds (Ketumbar)

 If you have ever tasted coriander leaves (also known as cilantro leaves), I can tell you that the seeds have completely different taste and aroma altogether.
 Coriander seeds have more of the sweet lemony aroma that the leaves do not have.
 They are usually ground into a paste.
-The powdered form is available as well and I found that the powdered form is a great substitution to the real seeds.

 Star Anise (Bunga Lawang/Pekak)